pegnet/pegnet-compose/README.md

     -H 'content-type:text/plain;' http://localhost:8089/v2
 ```

-Copy down the public address, you will need it on the next step.
+Copy down the public address, you will need it later.

+#### 7. Fund your entry credit address

+The cheapest way to buy entry credits is to create them yourself using FCT.
+You can do that using several different Factom wallets, including [MyFactomWallet](https://myfactomwallet.com/#/) (web), [Enterprise Wallet](https://docs.factomprotocol.org/wallets/enterprise-wallet) (desktop) or walletd (cli), which we have running here.

+Alternatively, you can buy EC directly from [Factom Inc](https://shop.factom.com/) or [De Facto](https://ec.de-facto.pro/) who will deposit EC directly into your entry credit address.

-#### 7. Create the PegNet config file
+#### 8. Create the PegNet config file

 Copy the example config file to use as a template.